Snitches are used in the following ways:

 Other snitches are limited and will make it harder for you to add a Data Center (DC) later.

-Bind Nodes to DCs and Racks according to their Broadcast IPs:
+RackInferringSnitch binds nodes to DCs and racks according to their broadcast IP addresses.

-When working with multi-cluster deployments and the nodes are in various datacenters, use the GossipingPropertyFileSnitch.
+Use the GossipingPropertyFileSnitch when working with multi-cluster deployments where the nodes are in various datacenters.

 prefer_local=true dc=my_data_center rack=my_rack